Marie MONCADA

 • European Integration Policies, Master's 1.

-• Political Science, Second Year of the Bachelor's Program.
+• Political Science, Second Year of the Bachelor's Degree.

-• Preparation for civil service exams, Second Year of the Bachelor's Program.
+• Preparation for Civil Service Exams, Second Year of the Bachelor's Degree Program.

-• Public Policy Analysis, First Year of the Bachelor's Program.
+• Public Policy Analysis, First Year of the Bachelor's Degree.

-Article currently under review for publication in a peer-reviewed journal
+Article currently being published in a peer-reviewed journal

 • “Parliamentary Innovation, Entrepreneurship, and Medical Deserts in France,” Politique et Sociétés (scheduled for publication in spring 2021).